- Damages estimation

-- Provided analysis on behalf of Grifols in connection with its acquisition of Talecris, two companies involved in the manufacture and sale of plasma-derived therapies used to treat a range of conditions, such as immune system diseases and bleeding disorders.
-Evaluated possible coordinated effects concerns related to the merger and assessed the merger specificity of claimed efficiencies in analysis presented to FTC.
-FTC approved the Grifols/Talecris transaction after Grifols agreed to a consent decree with provisions to facilitate entry.
+- Provided analysis on behalf of Grifols in connection with its acquisition of Talecris, both companies involved in the manufacture and sale of plasma-derived therapies used to treat a range of medical conditions.
+Evaluated possible coordinated effects concerns and assessed the merger specificity of claimed efficiencies in analysis presented to the FTC.
+FTC approved the transaction after Grifols agreed to a consent decree with provisions to facilitate entry.

 - In Omnicare v.
 United Health, served as a testifying expert for United Health to assess damages in a lawsuit alleging that premerger coordination led to the joint exercise of monopsony power.
 Performed rigorous econometric analysis to simulate but-for pricing and estimate total damages for a range of but-for scenarios.
 Analysis revealed premerger coordination likely would not have a significant impact.

 - Provided analysis to Delta Air Lines and Northwest Airlines in connection with their proposed merger which was under investigation by DOJ.
 Identified antitrust risks, conducted a retrospective merger analysis on the airline industry, and coauthored a white paper that analyzed likely merger price effects and that was presented to DOJ.